ADSP-Project/Inventory-Exchange-Service/README.md

 # Federdated-Marketplaces

+## Setup that deploys remote images (i.e. no local changes will be reflected):
-### Setup the Shops on your local machine OR Google Cloud VM
+### Setup the Shops on your local machine OR Google Cloud VM using

     sudo apt update